 Christians have many concerns pertaining to meditation, but by far the biggest one is their fear that meditation is in and of itself an un-Christian activity.
-Mainstream stereotypes surrounding meditation suggest that it’s a Buddhist, pagan, Earth-worshiping activity.
-This could not be further from the truth– in fact, Christian meditation is heavily grounded in the Bible.
+Mainstream stereotypes surrounding meditation suggest that it’s a Buddhist, pagan, and Earth-worshiping activity.
+This couldn’t be further from the truth– in fact, Christian meditation is heavily grounded in the Bible.

 Psalm 19:14 is one of my favorite examples of how to use meditation to honor God, it reads, “May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock and Redeemer.”

-The truth, even according to the above scripture, is that all people meditate.
+The truth is that all people meditate.
 The question we need to ponder is whether what we meditate on is pleasing to God.
 Are the majority of our thoughts faith-filled, uplifting, and edifying as stated in Philippians 4:8 that declares, “whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable–if anything is excellent or praiseworthy–think about such things.”

 If we are to bring “every thought captive to Christ” we must first recognize the thoughts that we have.
 We all have mental blind spots or ways of thinking that are contrary to God’s word and character.
 Often, we don’t even recognize these reoccurring mind patterns until God or someone else brings them to our attention.